stijn-dejongh/lovecraft_public_domain/raw_converts/up.md

 knowledge of me, but a distinct hostility and scepticism concerning my feats of escape.
-It gradually dawned on me that the elder magic of Egypt did not depart without leaving traces, and that fragments of a strange secret lore and priestly cult-practices have survived surreptitiously amongst the fellaheen to such an extent that the prowess of a strange &ldquo;hahwi&rdquo; or magician is resented and disputed.
-I thought of how much my hollow-voiced guide Abdul Reis looked like an old Egyptian priest or Pharaoh or smiling Sphinx&nbsp;.&nbsp;.&nbsp;. and wondered.
+It gradually dawned on me that the elder magic of Egypt did not depart without leaving traces, and that fragments of a strange secret lore and priestly cult-practices have survived surreptitiously amongst the fellaheen to such an extent that the prowess of a strange  "hahwi " or magician is resented and disputed.
+I thought of how much my hollow-voiced guide Abdul Reis looked like an old Egyptian priest or Pharaoh or smiling Sphinx . . . and wondered.

-  Suddenly something happened which in a flash proved the correctness of my reflections and made me curse the denseness whereby I had accepted this night&rsquo;s events as other than the empty and malicious &ldquo;frameup&rdquo; they now shewed themselves to be.
+  Suddenly something happened which in a flash proved the correctness of my reflections and made me curse the denseness whereby I had accepted this night's events as other than the empty and malicious  "frameup " they now shewed themselves to be.
 Without warning, and doubtless in answer to some subtle sign from Abdul, the entire band of Bedouins precipitated itself upon me; and having produced heavy ropes, soon had me bound as securely as I was ever bound in the course of my life, either on the stage or off.
 I struggled at first, but soon saw